Italian torpedo boat Sagittario (1936): Construction

-Sagittario was built in the late inter-war period by CNQ, Fiume, one of the Perseo sub-group of the Spica class.
+Sagittario was built in the late inter-war period by Cantieri Navali Quarnero (CNQ), Fiume, one of the Perseo sub-group of the Spica class.
 She was laid down on 14 November 1935, launched 21 June 1936, and commissioned 8 October 1936.
 Sagittario was armed with three 100 mm guns in single mounts, and four 450 mm torpedo tubes in two twin tubes; she also had two depth charge throwers and equipment for laying mines.
 Originally armed with eight Breda 13.2 mm AA machine guns, these were replaced with eight 20 mm Oerlikon cannons in 1941.

 The Spica-class ships all were named after constellations; Sagittario was named for the constellation of Sagittarius.

 Service history

 1937–1941

 A few months after being commissioned into the Regia Marina, Sagittario participated in the Italian blockade of the central Mediterranean, aimed at Spanish Republican and Soviet shipping involved in the Spanish Civil War.

 On 10 June 1940, when Italy declared war against the Allies, Sagittario was part of the 10th Torpedo Boat Flotilla based on La Spezia.
 On the night of 26 November 1940 Sagittario was on patrol in the Sicilian Straits when she spotted the Mediterranean Fleet, which was supporting Operation Collar.
 The encounter led to the naval engagement known as Battle of Spartivento.

 On the night of 7 January 1941, Sagittario, along with other torpedo boats and destroyers, laid two minefields north of Cape Bon.
 On 30 March, together with her sister ships Circe, Alcione and two MAS boats, she escorted the German steamer Ruhr, torpedoed by the British submarine Utmost, while the crippled ship was towed to safety by the destroyer Dardo.